Welcome to Our Little 100 Mile Event

-The check-in and packet pick-up will be Thursday, September 7, from 3-6 PM and 7-8 PM at The Pool Tent at the Sheraton at the base of the ski area, right next to the free covered parking.
+The check-in and packet pick-up will be Thursday, September 17, from 3-7 PM at the Pool tent behind The Grand.
 There is no race day check-in or crew packet pick-up - please don't ask.
-To get to the Sheraton, drive up Werner Road to the ski basin, towards Gondola Square.
-If you’ve parked at the (free) Gondola Square Parking Garage (opposite the Sheraton), the Pool Tent is right there.
-If you’re staying at the Torian, well, The Pool Tent is a short walk away, through the Sheraton.
+To get to there, drive up Werner Road to the ski basin, towards Gondola Square.
+There will be signs in The Grand directing you to the tent.

 Assignment of Bib Numbers:

 Our race will be closed to all entries and changes on Sunday, September 6, 2020 and bib numbers will be assigned thereafter.
 Bibs will vary as to color and number depending on the distance.